 Boy, 5, in critical condition after 8-year-old family friend shoots him

-Police detained three people in connection with the shooting in Houston on Saturday
+Police detain three people in connection with the shooting in Houston on Saturday

 A five-year-old boy was critically wounded after being shot by an 8-year-old family friend at his Houston home, police say.